I am currently at work on two book projects:

-Unsettled Spaces, Unsettled Stories: Temporalities of Settlement in Nineteenth-Century American Literature
+Unsettled Times: Temporalities of Settlement in Nineteenth-Century American Literature (monograph).

 “The Times of Settler Colonialism.”
 Lateral: Journal of the Cultural Studies Association, Forum: “Emergent Critical Analytics for Alternative Humanities.”
 6:1.
 Spring 2017.